Teaching Certificate Endorsements

 Information for Teaching Candidates Applying to UW's Teacher Education Program (TEP)

-The UW Teacher Education Program through the College of Education is a Master in Teaching (M.I.T.) degree program resulting in a Washington residency teaching certificate for elementary or secondary (specific subject) school teaching.
+The UW Teacher Education Program through the College of Education is a Master in Teaching (MIT) degree resulting in a Washington residency teaching certificate for elementary or secondary (specific subject) school teaching.

-World Language Endorsement applicants are also required to take the ACTFL, and are strongly encouraged to do so early in the application process to allow time for an exam retake if necessary.
-More information can be found here: Secondary MIT Application Requirements.
+World Language Endorsement applicants are also required to pass the oral and written ACTFL and are strongly encouraged to do so early in the application process to allow time for an exam retake if necessary.
+More information can be found here.

 If you are currently a UW Spanish major, or a recent graduate with a major in Spanish, please submit the following materials to request an evaluation of your Spanish coursework: